FSF4U - Grade 12 Core French

 Course Description For FSF4U Grade 12 Core French Online Course

-Grade 12 French (FSF4U) provides extensive opportunities for students to speak and interact in French independently.
-Students will develop their listening, speaking, reading, and writing skills, apply language learning strategies in a wide variety of real-life situations, and develop their creative and critical thinking skills through responding to and interacting with a variety of oral and written texts.
-They will also enrich their understanding and appreciation of diverse French-speaking communities, and will develop skills necessary for lifelong language learning.
+Grade 12 Core French provides extensive opportunities for students to communicate and interact in French independently.
+In this course, students will develop their listening, speaking, reading, and writing skills; apply language learning strategies in a wide variety of real-life situations; and develop their creative and critical thinking skills by responding to and interacting with a variety of oral and written texts.
+They will also enrich their understanding and appreciation of diverse French-speaking communities, with each unit focusing on a particular Francophone community.